Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Frostbite - tissue damage caused by local exposure to cold, leading to a long drop in temperature, damage to anatomical structures, down to necrosis of organs.
+Frostbite is tissue damage caused by local exposure to cold, leading to a prolonged decrease in temperature, damage to anatomical structures, and even to organ necrosis.

 ICD-10 code